kennethli319/kennethli319.github.io/index.md

 - Replicated 'A high-performance speech neuroprosthesis', and participated in the [Brain-to-Text Benchmark 2024](https://eval.ai/web/challenges/challenge-page/2099/overview) contest.

-#### EEG Foundation model with EEG-Conformer, GPT and wav2vec2
+#### Biosignal foundation model with EEG-Conformer, GPT, Wav2Vec2 and VQ-VAE

-- Replicate a foundation model architecturee for EEG analysis and processing as studied in [Neuro-GPT: Developing A Foundation Model for EEG](https://arxiv.org/abs/2311.03764) and [DeWave: Discrete EEG Waves Encoding for Brain Dynamics to Text Translation](https://openreview.net/pdf?id=WaLI8slhLw).
+- (**Foundation model**) Replicate a foundation model architecturee for EEG analysis and processing as studied in [Neuro-GPT: Developing A Foundation Model for EEG](https://arxiv.org/abs/2311.03764), [DeWave: Discrete EEG Waves Encoding for Brain Dynamics to Text Translation](https://openreview.net/pdf?id=WaLI8slhLw), [LARGE BRAIN MODEL FOR LEARNING GENERIC REPRESENTATIONS WITH TREMENDOUS EEG DATA IN BCI](https://openreview.net/pdf?id=QzTpTRVtrP) and [BIOT: Biosignal Transformer for Cross-data Learning in the Wild](https://openreview.net/pdf?id=c2LZyTyddi).

 ---